The complexity of semidefinite programs for testing $k$-block-positivity: Abstract

 \section{Abstract}

-We extend \cite{chen2025srkbp} by analyzing the complexity of the $k$-block-positivity testing algorithm.
+We extend \cite{chen2025srkbp} by analyzing the complexity of the $k$-block-positivity testing algorithm that stems from the optimization problem in Definition \ref{definition:SDP-k-block-positivity}.
 In this paper, we investigate a symmetry reduction scheme based on rectangular shaped Young diagrams.
 Connecting the complexity to the dimensions of irreducible representations of $\U(d)$, we derive an explicit formula for the complexity, which also clarifies why the semidefinite program hierarchy collapses in the $k=d$ case.